dustinpfister/blog_posts/_posts/threejs-quaternion-setfromunitvectors.md

 ## 2 - Animation loop demos

 Often I think that in order to really gain a sense of what a threejs feature is really useful for I need to work out at least one or more animation loop examples.
+So then in this section I will be doing just that with a few demos that involve a main animation loop function and result in mutation of quaternion object values over time using mainly the set From Unit Vectors method.

 ### 2.1 - Vector3 array demo